httpantwon/iOSCapstoneProject/README.md

 ### 2. Screen Archetypes

 - [x] **Login/Registration Screen**
-* Scren where user can login or create a new account
+* Screen where user can login or create a new account

 - [x] **Explore Destinations Screen**
 * Displays a feed of budget-friendly travel destinations, accomodations, and experiences